pechyonkin/100_Days_of_ML_Code/README.md

 ---

+## Day 13.
+January 22, Tuesday.

+I finally got to start cleaning the data.
+I learned that it is a very boring task, taking a lot of time.
+And also, Google image search for Chinese terms gives very low quality images.
+I probably deleted 40-50% of all downloaded images.

 ## Day 12.
 January 21, Monday.

 Today I finished and finally published an [article](https://pechyonkin.me/deep-learning-vision-non-vision-tasks/) about creative application of deep learning vision to non-vision tasks.